Guide to the Gap Year

 While we hope you'll consider our industry-leading gap year programs, we know they're not right for everyone.
 This guide will help you choose the best gap year option for you.
 Rather talk to a gap year expert?
 Submit in the form below.
 Don't worry, we'll never share your contact information.

 Your gap year should be the experience of a lifetime, shaping your future with passion and purpose.
-For the last twelve years, Thinking Beyond Borders has set the standard for gap year programs while going beyond to empower students to become lifelong global change makers.
-We are the cutting edge in experiential learning with the safest and most impactful programs available.Explore the Programs
+For the last twelve years, Thinking Beyond Borders has set the standard for transformational gap year programs while going beyond to also empower students to become lifelong change makers.
+We offer programs rich in experiential learning where students make lifelong friends, build a global community, and prepare for a life of critical knowledge.Explore the Programs

 What is a Gap Year?

-A "gap year" is a period between completing highschool and beginning college.
+A "gap year" is typically a period between high school and beginning college.
 This time can either be a semester or a full year away from traditional classroom studies.
 Gap years come in all shapes and sizes.
 They include participating in organized gap year programs abroad or domestically, working in a field of interest, civil service in the military or a national service organization, pursuing arts or athletics, and traveling the world as a tourist.

 Who Takes a Gap Year?